• Skip to primary navigation

 chopped turnips, butter, spices, onions on cutting board.

-• In the low carb world, we are also looking for substitutes for our favorite foods that are high in carbs.
-Turnips are considered a good substitute for potatoes, but they are actually a cousin of broccoli, kale, beetroot and arugula.
+• Some say turnips are considered a good substitute for potatoes, but they are actually a cousin of broccoli, kale, beetroot and arugula.

-• But since potatoes are a very starchy vegetable, they are a no go for a keto diet.
-Turnips can be cooked in the same ways as potatoes.
-Try them roasted, fried, mashed, scalloped or even boiled and made into a "faux" potato salad.
+• They can be cooked in the same ways as potatoes.
+Try them roasted, stir fried, mashed, scalloped or even boiled and made into a "faux" potato salad.

 • Sautéed onions go really well with the turnips, but you can leave them out if you prefer.
 But don't leave out the butter, that gives them that great fried flavor, without being deep fried.